nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 Before being able to use the example application with your Nevis Customer Authentication cloud instance, you'll need to update the configuration file with the right host information.

-Edit the `assets/config_cloud.json` file and replace the host name information with your cloud instance:
+Edit the `assets/config_cloud.json` file and replace
+- the host name information with your cloud instance
+- the facetId with your android facetId

 ```json
 {